amirrajan/mokepon/readme.md

 sayHello(person);
 ```

-But with some guarantees about the mutabilty of objects:
+But with some guarantees about the mutability of objects:

 ```
 function sayHello(person) {